1. Survival Blog

 (edthatmatters.com)

-Todd Sepulveda's Ed That Matters serves as his Blog where he writes on preparedness, education, or even just rant!29.
-Plan and Prepared
+Todd Sepulveda's Ed That Matters serves as his blog, where he writes about preparedness, education, and even just rants!

 (planandprepared.com)